 Along with the season 1 version of Phil Tandy Miller, the most perfectly archetypal Daffy is Richard Richard, or Rich, co-protagonist of the sitcom Bottom.
 Rich has all the scheming, self-serving amorality of Daffy Duck, and the same delusional grandiosity, which is starkly at odds with his real status as an unemployed, perpetually filthy virgin.
 His primary Bugs figure is Eddie Hitler, and though, like Daffy’s wartime incarnation, Rich frequently bonks Hitler on the head, he is never able to escape swift and brutal retaliation in the form of getting hit with a pan or kicked right in the nuts.

 And, of course, there’s my Daffy–the imaginary version of myself that only exists as a character in a bad novel that will mercifully never be written.
 This Daffy is as craven, scheming, and greedy as all the others.
 Like a snivelling louse, he looks up to Bugs Bunnys and down on Porky Pigs, even though they don’t deserve it, and he only truly cares about himself.
-He is, as a critic once said of Daffy Duck, “a kind of unleashed id,” and it would be completely beyond me to make such a character likeable.
+He is, as a critic once said of Daffy Duck, “a kind of unleashed id,” and I have absolutely no idea how to make such a character likeable.